rpillar/CTStockMAN/README.md

 /Users/<username>/Documents/Pharo/images/<pharo image name/libsqlite3
 ```
 where `libsqlite3` is a soft link to the sqlite3 shared library.

+Also update the `CTStockMANSession>>initialize` method so that the `dbConnection` variable points to your database file

 Create the SQLite database using `db.sql`.